CurveDocs/curve-docs/docs/cryptoswap_exchange/pools/admin_controls.md

 ### `admin_actions_deadline`
 !!! description "`CryptoSwap.admin_actions_deadline() -> uint256: view`"

     Getter for the admin actions deadline.
-This is the deadline until which new parameter changes can be applied.
-When committing new changes, there is a three-day timespan to apply them (`ADMIN_ACTIONS_DELAY`), otherwise the call will revert.
+This is the deadline after which new parameter changes can be applied.
+When committing new changes, there is a three-day timespan after being able to apply them (`ADMIN_ACTIONS_DELAY`), otherwise the call will revert.

     Returns: timestamp (`uint256`).